 Beamish open air living museum is about half an hour drive from the city centre.
 Taking you from the 1820s up to the 1940s, you can a 1940s farm, a 1900s Pit Village and a Georgian area, and try food and drink from the past.

-Gateshead's Baltic Centre for Contemporary Art, was once a flour mill and now it is one of the biggest contemporary arts venues in the world.
+Gateshead's Baltic Centre for Contemporary Art, was once a flour mill and is now one of the biggest contemporary arts venues in the world.
 They don't have permanent collections, so whenever you visit there will be a different exhibition, artist or event going on.
 The Biscuit Factory was once a Victorian warehouse and now is the largest art, craft and design gallery in the UK.
 Founded in 1901 by a local alcohol entrepreneur, The Laing Art Gallery is the place to see British oil paintings, watercolours, silver and glassware.
 Another local businessman, this time a solicitor, donated his collection to create The Shipley Art Gallery.

 The vast Town Moor stretches from Gosforth in the north down to the city centre.
 It's been the venue for festivals in the city since the 18th Century and hosts The Hoppings - Britain's largest travelling fair - every June for around a week.
 Saltwell Park has everything a Victorian park should have: majestic formal gardens, wild woodland, a boating lake and maze, as well as more modern stuff - a play park and sports facilities.